ronkok/Hurmet/test/Markdown test doc.md

        *   Yay!

-Text imported from a chatbot often includes lists whose subordinate lists do not have a preceeding blank line.
+Text imported from a chatbot often includes lists whose subordinate lists do not have a preceding blank line.
 So let’s import a list of that type.

 - Preliminary Design:
     - Determine the height of the wall, soil properties, and any surcharge loads.